mcellteam/mcell_qrg/README.md

 virtualenv.
 This will minimize possible version conflicts and simplify life considerably.

-First, you will want to install pip for Python3.
-For a Debian/Ubuntu machine, type the following:
+First, you will want to install pip for Python3:

     sudo apt-get install python3-pip